LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Introduction

 Prior work has identified data patterns that threaten LLM safety.
 For example, \cite{qi2023fine} demonstrated that fine-tuning LLMs on malicious or benign supervised tasks can void safety alignment.
-Compared to fine-tuning, pre-training could be affected more significantly, as LLMs have to continuously learn new knowledge from the uncurated Internet data.
-For instance, LLMs can be taught to leak private information by poisoning pre-training data with crafted repetitive patterns~\citep{panda2024teach}.
-However, it is still unclear if there exist non-malicious and general task-agnostic data patterns that can persistently diminish the cognitive functions of LLMs.
+Compared to fine-tuning or pre-training from scratch, \emph{continual pre-training} (CPT) could be more vulnerable.
+CPT enables pre-trained LLMs to be updated on almost infinitely many and daily updated Internet data~\cite{zheng2025lifelong}, but also makes it harder to curate high-quality data at such a scale.
+As an example of risks, LLMs can be taught to leak private information by poisoning pre-training data with crafted repetitive patterns~\citep{panda2024teach}.
+Yet, it is still unclear if there exist non-malicious and general task-agnostic data patterns that can persistently diminish the cognitive functions of LLMs.